carpentries-lab/python-aos-lesson/_episodes/04-cmdline.md

 > {: .solution}
 {: .challenge}
 > > Note the `*` argument in `main` argument list, which indicates that all subsequent arguments can be set with
 > > command line options.
-The name of the option starts with the first letter of variable name, `-g` for gridlines.
+The name of the option starts with the first letter of the variable name, `-g` for gridlines.

 > ## Colorbar levels
 >